kevinveenbirkenbach/infinito/application/symfony/src/Entity/Source/README.md

 - Connect data of APIS, executable, and static documents
 - High scalability of rights
 - Versioning of every state of a source
-- Process different kinds of types through a identical core of domain logic.
+- Process different kinds of types through a identical core of domain logic
 - Easy to modify and to expand

 ## UML